There are 22 national park service sites in New York State. Two of these sites are shared with New Jersey.

 Home of Franklin D. Roosevelt National Historic Site

 The former home of US President Franklin D. Roosevelt in Springwood is listed as one of the national park service sites in New York.
 This served as the birthplace, home and burial place of the former President.
 His home was named as a national historic site in 1945.
 This site was visited by over 108,000 tourists on an annual basis.
 The home itself was built in the early 19th century.

 This is another historic site that is managed by the National Park Service in New York.
 It is located south of Albany and preserves the mansion of Martin Van Buren, the 8th US President.
 This mansion has 36 rooms in total.
 Former President Martin Van Buren purchased the home along with the estate in 1839.
 It served as his home after retirement.
 It was declared a national historic site in 1974 although it was previously declared (in 1961 to be exact) as a national historic landmark.

 Saint Paul’s Church National Historic Site

 The Saint Paul’s Church National Historic Site in Mount Vernon was established in 1978 in order to protect the church from the increasing industrialization of the surrounding area.
-The parish that founded this church was founded in late 17th century.
+The parish that founded this church was founded in the late 17th century.
 The present-day Saint Paul’s Church was built in 1764, but it was given its current name in 1795.
-During the Revolutionary War in the 18th century, the church served as hospital for the British Army.
+During the Revolutionary War in the 18th century, the church served as a hospital for the British Army.
 In the start of the 20th century, the parish declined until the last service was held in Saint Paul’s Church in May 1977.
 It was designated as a national historic site in 1943.
 As one of the national park service sites in New York, it is open to visitors via guided tours.
 There are over 13,000 tourists who visit the church yearly.